Category Archives: art

 Visiting Washington DC Museums – Textile Museum, Renwick, National Museum of Women in the Arts

 After attending the Textile Society of America Symposium in Savannah Ingrid and I flew up to Washington DC with the intention of checking out the newly relocated Textile Museum now on the George Washington University campus.
 Unfortunately, our timing was not great.
-We could only enjoy the shop because the gallery was closed while a new exhibition […]
+We could only enjoy the shop because the gallery was closed while a new […]

 Read More...